haturatu/pb-auth-proxy/README.md

 It handles user registration, login, and session management, and proxies authenticated requests to the configured backend.
 It also includes an administration dashboard for user management.

+## Why I Built This

+I'm also the developer of [puremania](https://github.com/haturatu/puremania), and I wanted to avoid adding complex authentication logic to that project.
+While integrating authentication into every application is good for security, it's a hassle to manage separate IDs and passwords for each one.
+This is a common problem for self-hosting enthusiasts who need a centralized way to control access.
+This project aims to solve that by acting as a central authentication service.
+By referencing the same database, user information can be shared across different applications.

 ## Features

 - **Authentication**: Provides login, logout, and registration pages.